energywebfoundation/ddhub-client-gateway/README.md

 The gateway UI can now be accessed on http://localhost:3000.

-> Hint: use the `--init` flag if passing SIGINT signals (ctrl+c) to the container fails.
+> Note: use the `--init` flag if passing SIGINT signals (ctrl+c) to the container fails.
 See [here](https://docs.docker.com/engine/reference/run/#specify-an-init-process) for documentation.

-> Hint: environment variables can be specified using `-e` flags.
+> Note: environment variables can be specified using `-e` flags.
 See [here](https://docs.docker.com/engine/reference/run/#env-environment-variables) for documentation.
 ### Persisting Data